 A chance to preorder

-So, if you are fairly sure you'll want to buy a ColorHug+ in about
+So, if you are fairly sure you'll want to buy a ColorHug+

-9 months time (although it's not legally binding, and you can cancel whenever)
+(although it's not legally binding, and you can cancel whenever)

 then could you please send an email to